eccentty/eccentty.github.io/about.md

 permalink: /about/
 published: true
 ---
-An inventor and health enthusiast.
+An inventor at heart and a health enthusiast.

 ### Contact: